oussamabouchikhi/oussamabouchikhi/README.md

 </div>

 ## About me
-I am Oussama Bouchikhifrom Algeria, I'm a computer science student a full stack web developer and an open source enthusiast.
+I am Oussama Bouchikhi from Algeria, I'm a computer science student a full stack web developer and an open source enthusiast.
 I like programming , design, photography and I always want to learn new things.
 <hr>
 <a href="http://hits.dwyl.com/oussamabouchikhi/oussamabouchikhi">
   <img src="http://hits.dwyl.com/oussamabouchikhi/oussamabouchikhi.svg"